nesl/ice40_examples/README.md

 ```

 ### Installation on OSX

+These instructions were tested on OS X 13.2.1 (Ventura) running on a MacBook Pro with Apple M1 Max processor.

-Installation on Mac OSX is most easily achieved using Brew.
+Installation on Mac OSX is most easily achieved using the Brew package manager.

 First make sure to install Xcode from Apple's Mac App Store (https://apps.apple.com/us/app/xcode/id497799835) and then its command line tools
 ```